 Though arriving in the Netherlands, the persecution towards her did not end.
 In order to survive, she had no choice but to sell her art collection consisting of well over 100 paintings, which ended up being dispersed across the globe.
 While she went into hiding in Bussum, near Amsterdam, she was captured and deported to the Auschwitz concentration camp, where she was murdered in 1944.

 The Villa Stern

-One of the Stern's daughters and her husband were similarly seized by the German soliders, but they managed to shield their seven-year-old daughter, Dolly, into the care of her nanny.
-After making a terrifying solo journey on various trams, Dolly spent the next two and a half years concealed in a single tiny room, staying perfectly quiet in solitude with only a children's bible and a book of fairytales as her companions.
+One of the Stern's daughters and her husband were similarly seized by the German soldiers, but they managed to shield their seven-year-old daughter, Dolly, into the care of her nanny.
+After making a terrifying solo journey on various trams, Dolly spent the next two and a half years concealed in a single tiny room, staying perfectly quiet in solitude with only a children's bible and a book of fairy tales as her companions.

 Following her death in 2014, Dolly's diaries, which revealed her torturous experience during those war years and the impact that followed, will soon be published.